closeio/making.close.com/_posts/2022-09-06-caa-records/index.md

 ## How that process works?

 If the CA is requested to issue certificate for the given domain name it will first check if the CAA records exists.
 If that CA is listed in a specific property tags such as `issue` or `issuewild` the process should be continued.
-Please note that CAA records are not mandatory, so if you didn’t specify them, the certificate should still be issued.
+Please note that CAA records are optional.
+If you have no CAA records any CA can issue any certificate for you domain.
+However if any CAA records exist for your domain a compliant CA will not issue your cert unless a CAA record allowing it exists.

 Once you create a CAA records to authorize one of the existing CA e.g. Let’s Encrypt you explicitly exclude other CA from issuing a certificate for that domain.
 However, you can add another CAA record and add other CA’s if it is needed.

-The entire configuration is hierarchical, so we can create CAA records for entire domain `example.com` or for a specific domain, e.g. `blog.example.com`.
+The entire configuration is hierarchical, so we can create CAA records for entire domain `example.com` or for a specific subdomain, e.g. `blog.example.com`.
 However, a good practice is to create a CAA record on a root domain and that record will be inherited to other subdomains.

 This is exactly what we have done at Close.
-We have created a CAA records for `close.com` to allow a specific CA to issue TLS certificate for root domain and then explicitly created additional records for e.g. `blog.close.com` and add here other CA for that specific subdomain.
+We have created a CAA records for `close.com` to allow a specific CA to issue TLS certificate for root domain and then explicitly created additional records for e.g. `blog.close.com` to allow a different CA to issue certifcates for that specific domains.

 ## What property tags are available?